gmetais/grunt-devperf/README.md

 });
 ```

-You can find the list of all Phantomas variables and their descriptions [here](https://github.com/macbre/phantomas#metrics).
+You can find the complete list of Phantomas variables and their descriptions [here](https://github.com/macbre/phantomas#metrics).
-If you think one of these variables deserves a warning, don't hesitate to open an issue!
+If you think one of these variables deserves a warning in grunt-devperf, don't hesitate to open an issue!